When you're interested in becoming a legal transcriptionist, it's important to find the legal transcription…

 I personally like to know what I’m doing, especially when it comes to work, so I do recommend taking an official legal transcription course before you try to find work as a transcriptionist.
 Most companies which hire freelance legal transcriptionists as well as employee transcriptionists require that you pass at least one test before you begin with them.
 A transcription training course is the best way to ensure that you can pass these tests.

 I recommend the Transcribe Anywhere legal transcription training online.
 This program is one of only two legal transcription training programs that are recommended by the American Association of Electronic Reporters and Transcribers (AAERT).
 This is a self-paced program which typically takes two to four months to complete.
-You can learn more about Transcribe Anywhere’s legal transcription online course right here.

 The other online transcription program recommended by AAERT is BlueLedge.
 You can learn more about BlueLedge here.